apache/logging-log4j2/log4j-spring-cloud-config/log4j-spring-cloud-config-client/src/site/markdown/index.md

 # Log4j Spring Cloud Configuration

-This module allows logging configuration files managed in be dynamically updated when new versions are available in Spring Cloud Configuration.
+This module allows logging configuration files to be dynamically updated when new versions are available in Spring Cloud Configuration.

 ## Overview